mattclarke/deliberate_practice/documents/inbox.md

 - Add multiples of the same item to cart in one go, e.g. 2x12345
 - Command parsing
 - "total ::extra info::" is malformed?
 Yes!
+- Tidy command parsing
+- use command parser!!!!
+- What happens after "finish"?
+Initialise new sale?
+- quit command